SinaMoetakef/SMNumberWheel/README.md

 @IBInspectable open var strokeColor: UIColor?
 /** Set fill color of the ring for highlighted state.
 This value is optional. */ open var ringColorHighlighted: UIColor?
 /** Set fill color of the ring when user is rotating his/her finger on wheel.
-(Clockwise).
-This value is optional. */ open var ringColorClockwiseRotation: UIColor?
+(Clockwise). */ open var ringColorClockwiseRotation: UIColor?
 /** Set fill color of the ring when user is rotating his/her finger on wheel.
-(Counter Clockwise).
-This value is optional. */ open var ringColorCounterclockwiseRotation: UIColor?
+(Counter Clockwise). */ open var ringColorCounterclockwiseRotation: UIColor?

 // ----- Central Button properties -----
 /** Enable/Disable the central button.
 Default: true */
 @IBInspectable open var buttonEnabled: Bool
 /** Set fill color of central button for normal state.
 Default: background color of view.
 This value is optional */
 @IBInspectable open var buttonBackgroundColorStateNormal: UIColor?
 /** Set fill color of central button for highlighted state.
-This value is optional. */ open var buttonBackgroundColorStateHighlighted: UIColor?
+This value is optional. */
+open var buttonBackgroundColorStateHighlighted: UIColor?
 /** Sets the string to be shown at the center of control.
 This string will be shown instead of current value.
 Set it to nil to show the current value.
 System will reduce the size of text automatically to fit in the central area. */ open var centralLabelText: String?
 /** Set visibility of central label.
 Default: true */
 @IBInspectable open var labelVisible: Bool
 /** Font size for central Button.
 Default: 32.
 If the text doesn't fit in center area, system will auto-reduce the font size. */
 @IBInspectable open var fontSize: CGFloat
 /** Set color for central label in normal state.
 Default: Tint color */
 @IBInspectable open var labelColorStateNormal: UIColor?
 /** Set color for central label in highlighted state.
 Default: background color of view.
 This value is optional. */ open var labelColorStateHighlighted: UIColor?

 // ----- Stepper properties -----